gokulprasant/protfolio-simple-website/README.md

-# portfolio-simple-website
+# My Portfolio Website

-Welcome to My Portfolio  This website showcases my work, skills, and passion for creating innovative solutions.
-Browse through my portfolio to see examples of my recent work, learn more about my process, and get in touch for potential collaborations or opportunities.
+This is a simple portfolio website created using HTML and basic CSS.
+The website consists of two pages: **Home** and **Contact**.
+It is designed to provide a quick overview of my skills and a way to get in touch with me.

+## Features

+- **Home Page**: Showcases an introduction and highlights key information about me.
+- **Contact Page**: Provides an easy way for visitors to reach out to me.

+## Technologies Used

+- HTML
+- CSS

+Feel free to explore the project and share your feedback!